linamalindaa/Analyze-International-Debt-Statistics/README.md

 # Analyze-International-Debt-Statistics
-Topics
+Topics :
-1.Data Manipulation
+1. Data Manipulation
-2.Importing Data
+2. Importing Data
-3.Cleaning Data
+3. Cleaning Data

-Project Description
+Project Description :
 This is project from DataCamp which Write SQL queries to answer interesting questions about international debt using data from The World Bank.
 It's not that we humans only take debts to manage our necessities.
 A country may also take debt to manage its economy.
 For example, infrastructure spending is one costly ingredient required for a country's citizens to lead comfortable lives.
 The World Bank is the organization that provides debt to countries.

 In this project, you are going to analyze international debt data collected by The World Bank.
 The dataset contains information about the amount of debt (in USD) owed by developing countries across several categories.
 You are going to find the answers to questions like: